Not everyone wants to buy what you’re selling.

 Cash in the bank is obviously important for every business, but for startup companies, it’s their lifeline.

-If your marketing campaigns are unsuccessful, your startup is going to bleed money.
+If your marketing campaigns are unsuccessful, your startup will bleed money.

 Take a look at the top reasons why startups fail: